-PS foam products maintain their initial properties, they don't deteriorate over time.
-These materials, if in good shape, can easily be reused.
+PS foam products keep their initial properties, they don't deteriorate over time.
+These products, if in good shape can easily be reused.
 In case of renovating a leaking roof for instance the insulation is not affected by moisture and can remain in place when the roof is repaired.
 Equally the PS Foam industry offers products that are deconstructable and reusable at the end of their useful life.

-Effective reuse and recovery will not be achieved through material and construction properties alone.
-The necessary organisational structure must be in place to allow for the collection of the material, to rework the material, to separate it from other materials that make up a finished product and to transport the clean material for recovery, preferably re-use or recycling.
+Effective reuse and recovery is not achieved through material and construction properties alone.
+The necessary organisational structure must be in place in order to collect the material, rework the material to separate it from other materials that make up a finished product and to transport the clean material for recovery, preferably re-use or recycling.